kimhc6028/relational-networks/README.md

 CNN + MLP occured overfitting to the training data.

 Relational networks shows far better results in relational questions and non-relation questions.

+## Contributions

+@gngdb speeds up the model by 10 times.